Tackling slugs and snails

 We've got an armoury of weapons you can use against them available in our garden centre.
 Use a combination of barriers, baits and traps to keep your plants slug-free.

 Barriers are laid thickly around individual plants or beds.
 Copper rings give slugs a small electric shock, and a thick layer of grit is really hard for slugs and snails to slime across - they hate added garlic even more.
 Top grit barriers up regularly to keep them effective.

 Trap slugs using milk or beer in a purpose-built slug trap available in our garden centre.
 Place the trap near the plants you want to protect: slugs are irresistibly drawn to the liquid, fall in and drown.

 Slug pellets are also available, now as wildlife-friendly ferrous phosphate - scatter sparingly and water in to make them more effective.
 Replenish regularly to keep your plants well protected.

-Please ask the staff in our garden centre in Telford for more information and advice about slug deterrents suitable for your garden.
+Please ask a member of the Lakeside team for more information and advice about slug deterrents suitable for your garden.